MonoYan/nodejs-image-generator/README.md

 # nodejs-image-generator
-This web application that utilizes Node.js and OpenAI to produce images
+This web application that utilizes Node.js and OpenAI to produce images.

 <img src="public/img/demonstrate.gif" width="500">